FsiROM/FSI-ROM-Predictor/README.md

 git clone --depth 1 --branch Comphy https://github.com/FsiROM/FSI-ROM-Predictor.git
 ```

+**Data files** : The results already obtained by the author, and used in [[1]](#References) are available in the form of `.vtk` files and `numpy` arrays stored in `.npy` files.
+These files are not available with the current repoistory due to their large volume.
+The files can be found in this [`Zeonodo` repository](https://zenodo.org/records/13909576).
+The Zenodo repository contains the fdata olders organized using the same folder structures of this repository.
+The user then can just replace the empty folders in this repository with the Zenodo folders.

 ## References

 [1] [Azzeddine Tiba, Thibault Dairay, Florian De Vuyst, Iraj Mortazavi, Juan-Pedro Berro Ramirez (2024).
 Machine-Learning Enhanced Predictors for Accelerated Convergence of Partitioned Fluid-Structure Interaction Simulations. arXiv preprint arXiv:2405.09941](https://doi.org/10.48550/arXiv.2405.09941)